 Prospective honors college students should be mindful of the deadlines and work to ensure that a complete application is on file by the appropriate date.

 Click each tab below to expand or collapse its contents.

-The Lower Division honors curriculum is designed for students with a minimum of three and 1/2 academic years, seven fall/spring semesters, remaining at ASU and Barrett - not including summer sessions.
+The Lower Division honors curriculum is designed for students with a minimum of three and a half academic years, seven fall/spring semesters, remaining at ASU and Barrett - not including summer sessions.

-Current ASU students may submit a Barrett Lower Division application during their first semester if they are looking to start in Barrett during the second semester of their first (freshman) year and will then have the requisite three and 1/2 academic years to address the Barrett Lower Division requirements.
+Current ASU students may submit a Barrett Lower Division application during their first semester if they are looking to start in Barrett during the second semester of their first year and will then have the requisite three and a half academic years to address the Barrett Lower Division requirements.

 The Upper Division honors curriculum is designed for students who have completed approximately half of their undergraduate degree program and are looking to enroll in Barrett during the start of what is traditionally considered their third (junior) year.

 To apply for Barrett Upper Division admission, both of the following criteria must be met:

 1) ALREADY COMPLETED: A minimum of fifty-four (54) credit hours recognized by Arizona State University.

 - At least thirty (30) of the 54 credits must have been earned after high school or home school graduation.